 The tragic death of two young children that occurred as the result of a faulty boiler installation in Corfu in 2006 has been highlighted again as two Thomas Cook employees appeared in court accused of manslaughter.

-The deaths of Christianne and Robert Shepherd, aged seven and six, was caused through carbon monoxide leaking from a boiler and seeping through the walls of their holiday bungalow in Corfu.
+The deaths of Christianne and Robert Shepherd, aged seven and six, were caused through carbon monoxide leaking from a boiler and seeping through the walls of their holiday bungalow in Corfu.

-You can read more about the current prosecution against Thomas Cook’s employees.
+You can read more about the prosecution against Thomas Cook’s employees on the BBC website.